wp-plugins/squirrly-seo/readme.txt

 Type a keyword to the right of the screen and start using Squirrly Seo.
 Enjoy!

 == Screenshots ==
-1. Seo by Squirrly - Optimize your article with SEO Live Assistant
+1. Seo - Optimize your article with SEO Live Assistant
-2. Seo by Squirrly - Find the top keywords with the Keyword Researh
+2. Seo - Find the top keywords with the Keyword Researh
-3. Seo by Squirrly - Customize the META with the SEO Snippet
+3. Seo - Customize the META with the SEO Snippet
-4. Seo by Squirrly - Find your top posts and authors with Squirrly Analytics
+4. Seo - Find your top posts and authors with Squirrly Analytics
-5. Seo by Squirrly - Monitor your success with the Performance Analytics
+5. Seo - Monitor your success with the Performance Analytics
-6. Seo by Squirrly - Let Squirrly do the SEO Settings that your blog needs
+6. Seo - Let Squirrly do the SEO Settings that your blog needs
-7. Seo by Squirrly - Check your Weekly Site Audit and improve to get higher scores
+7. Seo - Check your Weekly Site Audit and improve to get higher scores

 == Changelog ==